 |International Cargo Handling Coordination Association||Peter Van Duyn|

 An independent industry steering committee was appointed in February 2019.
 The committee was required to consult widely with potentially affected parties.
 This included by inviting submissions.

-They delivered recommendations on 1 June 2019, which the Minister for Agriculture has responded to.
+They delivered recommendations on 1 June 2019, which the former Minister for Agriculture responded to.

 Read the committee’s final report.
 Released on 10 September 2019.